barbazul/1kfa/mod_guide_gm.md

 ### Monsters can be fought

+For every monster the characters interact with, spend 1 point from the *Bad Bank*.

 Monsters have 1-20 stamina points and 1-5 wound squares

  * Spend 1 Bad Bank point if 11-15 stamina